dave-shawley/sprockets.logging/docs/examples.rst

 Simple Usage
 ------------
-The following snippet uses :class:`sprockets.logging.ContextFilter` to insert context information into a message using a :class:`logging.LoggerAdapter` instance.
+The following snippet uses :class:`sprockets_logging.logext.ContextFilter` to insert context information into a message using a :class:`logging.LoggerAdapter` instance.